maplibre/maplibre-gl-js/README.md

 And replace `mapboxgl` with `maplibregl` in your JavaScript and optionally in your HTML/CSS code:

+> MapLibre GL JS is distributed via [unpkg.com](https://unpkg.com).
+For more informations please see [MapLibre GL is on unpkg.com](./docs/README-unpkg.md#maplibre-gl-on-unpkgcom).

 ```diff
 -    <script src="https://api.mapbox.com/mapbox-gl-js/v1.13.0/mapbox-gl.js"></script>
 -    <link